Updated 9/22/25

 Research and articles about artificial intelligence (AI) and chatbots such as Chat GPT have exploded onto the higher education scene, along with much concern and fascination.
-ATUS instructional designers developed the following considerations based upon an evaluation of and collective review of recent publications.
+ATUS instructional designers developed the following considerations based upon our continual evaluation and exploration of AI.

 Rethinking Practices to Discourage Use of AI Generation Services

-Imagine how writing will evolve in the face of AI innovations in the next 10 years and work with students to find value in human-produced writing AND AI-produced writing.
+Imagine how writing and access to information will evolve in the face of AI innovations in the next 10 years and work with students to find value in human-produced writing AND AI-produced writing.

-• Require expressions of purpose and context in writing, explaining why things matter to them.
+• Require expressions of purpose and context in writing, having them explain why things matter to them.

 • Incorporate critical AI literacy to recognize its weaknesses and human strengths.